eastsss/ErrorDispatching/README.md

 }
 ```

-Then you can pass this proposer to ErrorDispatcher initializator, as well as any other proposers you need.
+Then you can pass this proposer to ErrorDispatcher initializator, as well as any other proposers you need:

 ```swift
 let compoundProposer = CompoundMethodProposer(proposers: [